RedisLabs/redislabs-docs/content/rc/subscriptions/view-essentials-subscription/essentials-plan-details.md

 ---

 Redis Cloud Essentials is cost-efficient and designed for low-throughput scenarios.
-It support a range of availability, persistence, and backup options.
+It supports a range of availability, persistence, and backup options.

 Essentials plan [pricing](https://redis.com/cloud/pricing/) scales according to the memory size of the database defined in the subscription.
 Additional limits also apply, as shown in the tables below.